Sustainable Gaps

 04

-The route is not complete until the decision, owner, proof, and closeout condition can be reviewed.
+The path is not complete until the decision, owner, record, and closeout condition can be reviewed.

 Review Outputs